Our dedicated team prevents injury and death on U.S. roads.

 210-321-1232 | [email protected]

 Ms. Tisdale’s background in Communication, web development, and graphic design allows her to find new and innovative ways to convert statistics and safety messaging into materials, activities, and easy-to-remember education for peer-to-peer delivery for all age groups.
 Ms. Tisdale has developed several activities deployed within schools, including Zero Crazy, Ride With Me, and Extra Mile and was instrumental in Teens in the Driver Seat becoming a Certified Peer Program.
 She is also a Certified Peer Program Educator who has worked with hundreds of schools across the country to teach peer leaders to become traffic safety champions within their community and activate teams.
 Ms. Tisdale has been Principal Investigator and Co-Principal Investigator for multiple projects in multiple states while continuing to work in the field with teens and young adults, giving her the unique perspective of how developed activities are carried through, materials are used, and end educational results.
-She is team lead for communication and marketing and is the regional representative for Georgia, the Midwest, and California.
+She is team lead for graphics and marketing and is the regional representative for Georgia, California, Arizona, Michigan, Indiana, Ohio, Missouri, Kentucky, Tennessee, and New York.
 She currently serves on the National Association of Peer Program Professional’s Professional Development Board.
 Ms. Tisdale is a Certified Project Management Professional and has obtained her Master of Arts degree in Communication and Business.

 Rubi Mares, CPPE, CPST – Research Associate